-A content marketing platform is a software solution that enables marketers to manage and execute a content marketing program in its entirety.
-Basically, in very simple terms, a content marketing platform helps you do content marketing.
+A content marketing platform is a software solution that enables marketers to manage and execute a content marketing strategy in its entirety.
+Basically, in straight-forward terms, a content marketing platform helps you do content marketing.
 It’s right there in the name.

 Content marketing, however, keeps broadening in definition.

-We’ll keep things simple by including entries on this list that help you manage an editorial process (for whatever type of content you produce), publish or distribute content to your audience, and analyze the effectiveness of your campaigns in terms of lead generation and overall sales.
+We’ll keep things simple by including entries on this list that help you manage an editorial process for content creation, publish or distribute content to your audience, and analyze the effectiveness of your campaigns in terms of lead generation and overall sales.

-Here are the 12 best content marketing platforms:
+Here are the top 16 best content marketing platforms:

 WordPress, while not exclusively a content marketing platform, is certainly the most popular option.
-It’s a free and open source CMS (content management system) that allows you to build a website, compose a blog post, and publish quality content incredibly easily.
+It’s a free and open-source CMS (content management system) that allows you to build a website, compose a blog post, and publish quality content incredibly easily.
 In a way, it serves as a content hub for your business.

-You can create a self-hosted WordPress site using WordPress.org or you can use wordpress.com to host the site for you.
-In the long run, it’s better to take the .org option, as you can fully customize your website without the constraints of wordpress.com
+You can create a self-hosted WordPress site using WordPress.org or you can use WordPress.com to host the site for you.
+It’s better to take the .org option, as you can fully customize your website without the constraints of wordpress.com

 Finally, if you use WordPress and Google Docs, you can use Wordable to upload your drafts to WordPress, fully formatted, in mere seconds.
-This is a huge time saver, one that compounds the more you publish.
+This is a huge time-saver that makes it easy to publish great content in record time.

 HubSpot is a full suite of marketing, sales, and service tools that helps you run an inbound marketing program.
-Inbound marketing is a term that means, instead of using interruptive techniques like cold calls and poorly targeted banner ads, you pull customers to your site using things like blogging, social media, and personalization.
+Inbound marketing utilizes tactics that pull customers to your site such as blogging, video marketing, interactive content, and social media content.

-While HubSpot now has tons of different tools and solutions for companies of many sizes, it started out primarily as a website builder, blogging platform, and a marketing automation platform.
+HubSpot has tons of different tools and solutions for companies of many sizes.
+However, it started primarily as a website builder, blogging platform, and a marketing automation platform.
 The primary use for HubSpot was lead generation and nurturing.

-HubSpot isn’t free though, but some of the point solutions have freemium entry points.
+HubSpot isn’t free, but some of the point solutions have freemium entry points.

 Marketo is a competitor of HubSpot’s in the marketing automation arena.